Which Free Trading App is For Me?

 Apex Clearing Corporation is M1’s clearing firm and custodial bank.
 Apex is a well-known firm and provides similar functions for many of the world’s largest institutional and retail brokers.

-M1 employs top level security.
-Your data isn’t stored on any device and all information is encrypted in transit between your computer and M1 as well as on the M1 servers.
+The firm employs top level security.
+Your data isn’t stored on any device and all information is encrypted in transit between your computer and M1 as well as on their servers.

-Robinhood is a SEC-registered broker-dealer and member of the Securities Investor Protection Corpoation (SIPC).
+Robinhood is a SEC-registered broker-dealer and member of the Securities Investor Protection Corporation (SIPC).
 Stocks and options (not cryptocurrency) are protected up to $500,000.
+Robinhood also purchases additional insurance should the SIPC insurance run out.
+This additional insurance should cover any expected losses due to platform malfeasance or closure.
+This insurance is not for changes in the market value of your account.

 Your account is protected by the high level BCrypt hashing algorithm and never stored in plaintext.
 Sensitive details are encrypted before stored.
 The apps use TLS protocol ad banking credientials are only acessed once, during initial set up.